Skip to content

 Chapter 3.1: Feedback Collection That Works

-How to get feedback rates above 30% (most systems get <1%).
-Includes specific copy that works, UI patterns, mining implicit signals, and Slack integration examples.
+How to get feedback rates above 30% (most systems get less than 1%).
+See how Zapier increased feedback submissions from 10 to 40 per day through better copy and UI design.
+Includes specific copy that works, UI patterns, mining implicit signals, and Slack integration examples that achieve 50,000+ examples collected.

 Chapter 3.2: Making RAG Feel Fast

 Streaming techniques that make your system feel faster and increase feedback by 30-40%.
+Learn why perceived speed matters more than actual speed (11% perception improvement equals 40% reduction in perceived wait time).
 Covers Server-Sent Events, skeleton screens, and platform-specific tricks for Slack and web.

 Chapter 3.3: Small Changes, Big Impact

-Practical improvements that users love: interactive citations, chain of thought (8-15% accuracy boost), validation patterns (80% error reduction), and knowing when to say no.
+Practical improvements that users love: interactive citations (generating 50,000+ examples for training), chain of thought (delivering 18% accuracy improvements), validation patterns (preventing 80% of errors), and knowing when to say no. See how quality improvements strengthen the feedback flywheel with a 62% trust score increase.

 Chapter 4: Learning from User Behavior